esteinig/vircov/README.md

 ## Overview

-Viral metagenomic diagnostics from low-abundance clinical samples - like blood or CSF - can be challenging in the absence of high genome coverage. `Vircov` extracts the number of distinct non-overlapping alignments against a reference sequence.
+Viral metagenomic diagnostics from low-abundance clinical samples can be challenging in the absence of sufficient genome coverage. `Vircov` extracts the number of distinct non-overlapping alignments against a reference sequence.
+It can be used to automate the flagging of potential hits without manual evaluation of coverage plots.

+## Implementation